So I’ve spent some time deciding whether to actually write this article or not. I’ve wondered if it would actually help any of you out there.

 This meant I was getting hit with $35 overdraft charges on a pretty (embarrassingly) regular basis.

-I was also being charged $10 every month for “maintenance” fees.
+I was also charged $10 monthly for “maintenance” fees.

-There were no monthly fees and they use an overdraft line of credit rather than overdraft fees.
+There are no hidden monthly expenses and they use an overdraft line of credit rather than overdraft fees.

-Switching to Capital One 360 really helped take some added stress off.
+Switching to Capital One 360 helped take off some added stress.

-I no longer had to worry about the overdraft charges (like when my direct deposit was late and I had no idea) or the maintenance fees that added up.
+I no longer had to worry about the overdraft charges (like when my direct deposit was late and I had no idea).

 Step 4 | I Started The Debt Snowball Method